fourlastor-jams/into-the-wip/documents/The Concept Document.md

     * The tactical turn based board of moving, atacking and using other abilities.

  * #### What are the player objectives and progression?
+    The players objectives is to overcome every tactical and strategical challenges.
+    The strategic map offers choices the player must choose between to gain better odds and power.
+On the strategic map the player must best all opponents with the boards limits and abilities available.
+The player progress by becoming more powerful, and being able to barter for the best abilities/choices available.

+    * Immediate short-term: gain XP and money from a tactical fight
+    * Immediate long-term: progress the strategic map to completion

  * #### Briefly describe the narrative and its elements

  * #### Briefly describe the main game systems Tactical combat based on abilities, and different pokemons.
 Merchant/NPC interactions to buy and sell ..things.